Planning Successful Inductions for Young Employees

 When you bring a new member into your team, the first few days are critical.
 This is particularly true when you are employing young people, some of whom might be entering the world of work for the first time.

-What Training Will They Need?
+What Training Will a New Employee Need?

 It is likely there will be some mandatory training that they need to complete.
 This may include things like health and safety, equality and diversity, or data protection training.
 There may also be role-specific training they need to complete, such as learning how to use a specific computer programme or piece of equipment.